stevencurtis/SwiftCoding/UINavigationController/README.md

 }
 ```

-Although this isn't really part of this tutorial (there is a full guide on this [here](https://medium.com/@stevenpcurtis.sc/write-clean-code-by-overriding-loadview-ac4f172163d0) but essentially you can select `Main.storyboard` in the project inspector
+Although this isn't really part of this tutorial (there is a full guide on this [here](https://medium.com/@stevenpcurtis.sc/write-clean-code-by-overriding-loadview-ac4f172163d0) but essentially you can select `Main.storyboard` in the project inspector:
 ![DeleteStoryboard](Images/DeleteStoryboard.png)

 then pressing the delete key (on your keyboard!)

-Then the reference must be removed, the easiest way is to select the top level project file in the project inspector (mine is called ProgrammaticConstraints)
+Then the reference must be removed, the easiest way is to select the top level project file in the project inspector (mine is called ProgrammaticConstraints).

 ![ProjectName](Images/ProjectName.png)

-and then delete the **Main Interface** (which is usually set to *Main*) which can be deleted once again with the use of the delete key on the keyboard
+and then delete the **Main Interface** (which is usually set to *Main*) which can be deleted once again with the use of the delete key on the keyboard.

 ![DeleteMain](Images/DeleteMain.png)